 Wetumpka Artist John Kelly Fitzpatrick to be Honored at Elmore County's 9th Annual Tribute to Veterans

 Interestingly, we have knowledge of and access to a watercolor painting by Fitzpatrick that is dated 1918.
 It was apparently painted during his military service.
-This painting along with a series of five large storyboards will be included in an exhibit in the Annual Gallery of Honor display at Trinity Episcopal Church.
-The storyboards will chronicle Fitzpatrick's combat experience in WWI and how the experience changed his life.
+This painting along with a series of large storyboards will be included in an exhibit in the Annual Gallery of Honor display at Trinity Episcopal Church.
+The storyboards will chronicle Fitzpatrick's combat experience in WWI and how the experience changed his life and the history of Veterans Day.
 In a February 2017 interview with the DAC Foundation, Norma Forbes, a 98 year-old native of Birmingham and long-time close friend of Fitzpatrick, described in vivid detail how Fitzpatrick’s life profoundly changed as a result of his military service in World War I.

 To learn more, follow the link to our press release: Full Press Release